 - Abide by the terms of your tenancy agreement such as giving at least 24 hours' notice before viewing the property.

 How can Legislate help with student tenancies?

 Legislate is a contracting platform where landlord and letting agencies can create easy-to-understand and legally valid Student Tenancy Agreements on their own terms.
 You can read how to create your first Legislate agreements in our tutorial and watch a short demo.
-If you would like to try Legislate, please book an introductory call.
+If you would like to try Legislate, sign up or please book an introductory call.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.